islambayoumy/django-chat-app/README.md

  ## Further improvements
  - Using a front-end framework to call back-end api (e.g Angular2 or React.js)
- - For project expantion, using nosql database (e.g Mongodb)
+ - For project expansion, using nosql database (e.g Mongodb)
  - Trying to use django 'Sockets' and 'Channels' for a real-time massenger
  - Handle some ux/ui enhancements